rspective/awesome-rating/README.md

 - **applyHoverCss**: indicates whether hover CSS should be applied on hover or not
 - **readonly**: indicates whether htmlEvent should be attached to rating objects
 - **allowFractional**: indicates whether fractional values can be displayed with the use of the plugin
 - **calculateFractional**: a special method used to calculate fractional values (the difference between two elements); It should return values between 0 and 1 when current value should be treated as fractional.
-It is called with currentValue as first parameter and particular rateValue form values array as second one.
+It is called with currentValue as first parameter and particular rateValue from values array as second one.
-- **eventName**: a event name that is fired when user changes rating value
+- **eventName**: an event name that is fired when user changes rating value

 ###CSS

     .rating-star { color: lightgrey; cursor: pointer; }
     .rating-star.first-selected { color: #CA5252; }
     .rating-star.first-unselected { color: lightgrey; }
-    .rating-star.second-selected { color: #E59257; }
-    .rating-star.second-unselected { color: lightgrey; }
-    .rating-star.third-selected { color: #FDD05B; }
-    .rating-star.third-unselected { color: lightgrey; }
-    .rating-star.forth-selected { color: #8DBE5E; }
-    .rating-star.forth-unselected { color: lightgrey; }
-    .rating-star.fifth-selected { color: #2CAF61; }
-    .rating-star.fifth-unselected { color: lightgrey; }
     .rating-star-hover { opacity: 0.6; }
     .rating-star-fractional {  position: absolute; overflow: hidden; z-index: 2; }